samuelgoto/email-verification-protocol/README.md

 The main reason we moved away from this formulation was because we wanted to tie the EVT release with the form submission, and dispatching an event to coordinate with the onsubmit handler seemed unnecessary complex.

-From there, our second intuition was to leave “nonce” in the \<input type=”email”\> and hard-code a special value that gets submitted into the form:
+From there, our second intuition was to leave `nonce` in the `<input type=”email”>` and hard-code a special value that gets submitted into the form:

 ```html
 <form action="signup.php" method="POST">